Rebilly/framepay-react/README.md

         - [Correct](#correct)

 ### FramePay documentation
-For more information on FramePay see its [official documentation](https://rebilly.github.io/framepay-docs/) or [repository](https://github.com/Rebilly/framepay-docs).
+For more information on FramePay see its [official documentation](https://www.rebilly.com/docs/dev-docs/framepay/).

 ### Demos
 - [Use with react-redux (CodeSandbox)](https://codesandbox.io/s/n089y731x4)